EEGLabUKSH/datascience_in_practice/_build/html/_sources/intro.md

 used in a university undergraduate course,
 [COGS 108](https://github.com/COGS108/),
 which is taught at UC San Diego.

-These materials may still contain some references to the university course or to grading, which can be ignored.

 You can find more information about the university course in the [overview repository](https://github.com/COGS108/Overview/).